Reviews You Can Rely On

 After exploring the heat of a southern summer, the cold snowstorms of mountain winter, and rain that poured for hours we feel the Trek Velocis Mips is the best for most people.
 It scored high on every test, especially comfort and ventilation.
 If you want the best value, get the Lazer Tonic Kineticore.
 While not as comfortable or well-vented, it is light, easy to adjust, and is a fraction of the cost of the helmets that scored higher.

 See our recommendations across all bike categories in our bike helmet review, which includes some of our favorite budget bike helmets if you don't have a lot of cash to drop.
-For the trail riding friends out there, we've also tested the best mountain bike helmets and downhill helmets.
+For the trail riding friends out there, we've also tested mountain bike helmets and downhill helmets.

 Related: Best Mountain Bike Helmet